 Lord Provosts Burns Supper – 26 January 2017

 In January 2017, the Lord Provost hosted his inaugral Burns Supper at the Prestonfield House, with all funds raised for the Lord Provosts Rapid Action Fund.
 This event was very successful, raising over £33,000 and will be used to support a number of worthy projects in the city during 2017.

 Edinburgh’s City Chambers to celebrate the work of the Trust and to raise funds for further grant-making.

 Photos courtesy of Lloyd Smith Photography and Film

-In April 2015 and 2016, the Lord Provost, the Rt Hon Donald Wilson, ran the London Marathon to raise money for the OneCity Trust, including the Jamie Skinner Foundation in 2015.
-April 2017 will see him run the London Marathon for the third time, raising funds for the OneCity Trust and funds for the Order of St John Defibrilator Project in the City.
+In April 2015 and 2016 and 2017, the previous Rt.
+Hon.
+Lord Provost, Donald Wilson, ran the London Marathon to raise money for the OneCity Trust, including the Jamie Skinner Foundation in 2015 and in 2017 funds for the Order of St John Defibrilator Project in the City.

 The OneCity Trust is proud to have sponsored the prestigious Edinburgh Lectures Series 2014.
 Richard Holloway delivered the Trust lecture, “Creating an Inclusive City”, in May 2014.